gbiamgaurav/gbiamgaurav/README.md

-# 😎 🖐️ Hey There, Welcome, Glad to see you!
+# 😎 🖐️ Hey, Welcome, Glad to see you!

-I'm a Data Scientist, skilled in Python for data manipulation and model development.
+I'm Gaurav a Data Scientist, skilled in Python for data manipulation and model development.
 Passionate about solving complex problems and driving informed decision-making through data-driven approaches.
 Strong communicator and collaborator, with a proven track record of delivering valuable contributions to diverse projects.

 # 💫 About Me:

-🔭 I'm Currently Working on Machine Learning, Deep Learning and CV Projects<br>👯 I’m looking to collaborate with People on Data Science Projects<br>🌱 I’m currently learning Generative AI and LLM<br>💬 You can ask me about Machine Learning, Statistics<br>
+🔭 I'm Currently Working in the field of Gen AI <br>👯 I’m looking to collaborate with People on Data Science Projects<br>🌱 I’m currently learning Generative AI and LLM and Everyday Data Science <br>💬 You can ask me about Machine Learning, Statistics<br>

 ## 🌐 Socials: